C2SM-RCM/emiproc/joss/paper.md

 model.

 For data vizualisation `emiproc` provides custom functions based on `matplotlib` [@matplotlib].
-Figure \ref{fig:tno} was created using such a function.
+Figure \ref{fig:edgar} was created using such a function.

 `emiproc` is built on top of `geopandas` [@kelsey_jordahl_2020_3946761], which allows storing the geometries of the emission maps and offers many functionalities